Dublin Don’ts: What not to do in Dublin and Ireland

 The Emerald Isle was first named in a poem by Belfast born William Drennan.
 Drennan did believe in Irish independence but he was also a great pacifist and parted ways when the rebellion became violent.
 It is a defining characteristic of Ireland that the perennial rainfall and Irish mist give the lush green landscape its 40 shades of green which were sung about by Johnny Cash.

-Dublin Don’ts – Things not to do in Dublin
+Basic Dublin Don’ts – Things not to do in Dublin or Ireland

-Don’t forget that Ireland is two separate countries, the Republic of Ireland and Northern Ireland which is British.
+The Republic of Ireland is a separate country from Northern Ireland, which is part of the UK.
+It’s essential to understand the difference between the two to avoid offending people.
+Don’t refer to the Republic of Ireland as part of the UK.
+Don’t forget that Ireland is two separate countries, the Republic of Ireland and Northern Ireland, a part of the United Kingdom which is British.
 People in Ireland are pretty easy going but don’t mix the two up.
 North American tourists and those from outside the EU and even within the EU tend to mix up the two countries.
 But they have different governments and currencies although travel across the border is paperless and you don’t need a passport.

 If your time in Ireland is limited, creating an itinerary is essential to ensure you see all the hidden gems the country has to offer.
 Don’t forget to visit a leprechaun museum in Dublin and explore the picturesque countryside while driving in Ireland in your rental car.
 If you’re a visitor to Ireland, be aware that people in Ireland drive on the left side of the road.
 Back in the city, you can experience the bustling nightlife and the tradition of drinking in Ireland.